johnpuddephatt/hidinginplainsight/src/cinemas/hillcrest-picture-lounge.md

   and Lupton Avenue, but as with many cinemas of its era it closed in the 1960s and was demolished.
 The Leeds Driver And Vehicle Licensing Agency (D V S A) now occupies the site, in a new building called Hillcrest House.
+description_extended: The architect of this cinema was W.H.
+Beevers who had also designed the Malvern Picture Palace in Beeston, several years earlier.
 ---